CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c2-NETCONF-Ex1.md

     (pythonenv) $ cd ~/lab/yang/standard/ietf/RFC
     ```

-    Use pyang to display the data model in a human readable tree format with the `pyang` command:
+    Use pyang to display the data model in a human readable tree format with the `pyang -f tree ietf-interfaces.yang`
+    command, for example:

     ```
     (pythonenv) $ pyang -f tree ietf-interfaces.yang